laurenhamel/mync/README.md

 ## Changing Storages

 By default, Mync uses **iCloud Drive** for storage.
 If you prefer to use something else, you can change the storage location using the `mync storage` command or by editing the configuration file directly with `mync config`.
+However, the latter method is not recommended unless you're comfortable with manually moving your Mync folder from its old storage location to the new one you decide.
+In other words, when using the `mync storage` command, two things will happen: (1) your configuration file will be updated with the new storage location and (2) your existing storage folder will be moved to its new location.
 The configuration file has some preset `routes` defined, which can also be used, or you can add your own.
 These include:

 | Route             | Path                                              |
 |-------------------|---------------------------------------------------|